MrFox42/minarch/README.md

 - Added support for using Blizzard Map Pins for Digsite navigation (enabled by default, can be disabled)
 - Improved performance
 - **9.0.5.1** Compatibility changes for skinning addons
+- **9.0.5.2** Fix issue with the Companion showing after combat when it shouldn't

 ### 9.0.4